Have a question about Climb to the Top?

 What is the difference between an Individual Participant and a Virtual Participant?

-An individual participant is someone who is planning to actually climb to the Top of the John Hancock Tower.
+An individual participant is someone who is planning to actually climb to the Top of the 200 Clarendon Tower.
 A virtual participant cannot climb but will fundraise.
 Team members can register as either Individual Participants or Virtual Participants.

 Can I register for Climb to the Top the day of the event?